RohanCarty/XPlane-Athena-Plugin/README.md

 # XPlane Athena Plugin

-Repo for holding the plugin incase my desktop takes a bad turn
+Scratchpad repo for testing functions and their implementations in the X-Plane SDK